Moonville, Ohio: The demise of the line

 With the town long gone, the train traffic continued to increase on the single-track line.
 In 1973 the B&O merged with the Chesapeake and Ohio Railway (C&O) and the Western Maryland Railway (WM) to form the Chessie System.
 Train traffic doubled, with as many as 14 trains per day.

 Railroad workers called the line the most lonesome, desolate 8 mi of track between Parkersburg, West Virginia and St. Louis.
 They hated the area because it was isolated and trains seemed to show up without warning.
 The line was "dark" (unsignaled) between Parkersburg and Cincinnati, and traffic was governed by train orders.

 In 1981, a signal was erected at Moonville.
 The railroad said that if a railroad worker needed to stop a train, they had to use this signal, not a flashlight or lantern.
 Engineers and conductors were ordered not to go into emergency unless the signal was red.

 In June 1985, CSX announced that the line between Cumberland, Maryland and Cincinnati would be reduced to secondary status, and the last scheduled freight train passed through Moonville in August.
 Trains continued to run until the line was abandoned and the rails pulled up in 1988.
-The area remains accessible and the old roadbed provides access to the tunnel.
+The area remains accessible and the old roadbed provides access to the Moonville Tunnel.
 Plans to turn the area into a formal rail trail, the Moonville Rail-Trail, have been implemented.
 Six and a half miles of trail are currently open, with nine and a half miles, plus twelve bridges, still needed.